jjjjm/DataEncryptionTiraProject/documentation/week1_report.md

 # Week 1 report
 Familiarized myself with the subject, algorithms needed data structures etc. Definition written, although it could use little more work after I get to the implementing phase and gain some more knowledge on the implementations of these algorithms.
+The algorithms seem pretty complex, so possible expansions to the software seem quite far-fetched.
+Also need to consult the instructor about the implemtation of some functions (What needs to be written from scratch).